VR-25/acc/README.md

 \* If you're going to flash from recovery, mount system first.
 Otherwise, recovery will throw error 255.

-By the way, acc runs in the recovery environment as well.
+ACC runs in recovery environments as well.
-Unless the zip is flashed again, manual intialization is required.
+Unless the zip is flashed again, manual initialization is required.
 The initialization command is `/data/adb/acc/service.sh`.